raynaharrisphd/raynaharrisphd.github.io/portfolio.md

 <img src="/images/portfolio/r4ds.png" alt="review" width="35%" align="center"/> <img src="/images/portfolio/courageproujects-summit.png" alt="review" width="55%" align="center"/>

-_Photo of me teaching people meditation and yoga as part of an educational summit on mental health concerns in athletes and how to use R for data analsis as part of an R Ladies Buenos Aires meetup._
+_Photo of me teaching how to use R for data analsis (in Español) as part of an R Ladies Buenos Aires meetup and people meditation and yoga as part of an educational summit on mental health concerns in athletes._

 I believe learning should be goal-oriented, accessible to all, measurable through assessment, and fun.
 You can read [my teaching philosophy](https://www.raynaharris.com/philosophy/) and [my CV](https://www.raynaharris.com/teaching/) to learn more.
 This portfolio highlights the impact of the Courageous Faculty Teaching Alliance (CFTA) on my approach, particularly in the **Anatomy & Physiology (BIO 204 and 205)** and **Introduction to General Chemistry for Dual High School and College Credit (CHM 100)** courses.